 Scholars from within Europe are eligible to apply.
 Applicants will normally hold a salaried position at an Institution of Higher Education and Research.
 Candidates should be 10 years or more from the year of their PhD award.

 However, a shorter time from PhD award may exceptionally be considered, if the candidate has other qualifications to be considered as mid-career (these might include: length of appointment to permanent post, seniority, teaching responsibilities).
-Career breaks may also be taken into account.
 The awards are intended as providing full relief from all teaching duties and all associated academic administration for a period of (up to) one year; applications may be made by those whose sole or principal post is a part-time equivalent.

 In January 2018, the ISRF launched its fourth Mid-Career Fellowship competition.
 Having received a number of strong proposals, the Selection Panel met in July 2018, and voted to make six awards.